-equation with letters as variables:

-equations with letters and numbers:

-$$v + v = w$$

-equations with shapes and numbers

-equation with shapes as variables:
+equation with shapes as variables: equation with letters as variables: + = v + v = w equations with shapes and numbers equations with letters and numbers:

-$$7 + 7 = y$$

-$$z + z = 10$$
++ = 10 $$z + z = 10$$

 In the following exercises, you will look at different hanger diagrams and match them to the the right equation using letters as variables.
 On each balanced hanger, each shape has the same weight, but the shapes may have different weights in different hangers.